paulgoldsmith/fdc3-web/projects/lib/README.md

 To contribute to the FDC3 library and its plugins, follow these steps:

-1. Fork the repository on BitBucket.
+1. Fork the repository on GitHub.
 2. Clone the forked repository to your local machine.
 3. Install the required dependencies using `npm install`.
 4. Make your changes and ensure that the full build is executing successfully with `npm run build:release`.